articles

 Author

-For Christmas Eve 2013, I prepare a simple Austrian Christmas dish – sausages with sauerkraut and potatoes.
-I am pregnant two months with our first child, and live in Shenzhen with my husband, with his parents staying with us for a few weeks.
+For Christmas Eve 2013, I prepare a simple Austrian Christmas dish—sausages with sauerkraut and potatoes.
+I am two months pregnant with our first child and live in Shenzhen with my Chinese husband, while his parents stay with us for a few weeks.

-In the end, my husband says: “If you really cannot live without MSG, let me at least buy you the best MSG there is.”
-And he sits down before his computer to look for a Taiwanese brand that extracts MSG from plants.
-He buys a kilo of MSG – which would probably last for whole a year considering that neither I nor my husband would use it.
+In the end, my husband says: “If you really can’t live without MSG, let me at least buy you the best MSG there is.”
+He then sits down at his computer to look for a Taiwanese brand that extracts MSG from plants.
+He buys a kilo of MSG—which would probably last a whole year, considering that neither I nor my husband would use it.

-When it’s time to eat dinner, I sit at the table with my in-laws, my husband sitting in front of the computer, with both his father and him not willing to eat at the same table, giving each other the silent treatment.
+When it’s time to eat dinner, I sit at the table with my in-laws, while my husband sits in front of the computer, both he and his father not willing to eat at the same table, giving each other the silent treatment.

-When I lie in bed later that evening, my husband apologizes to me.
+Later that evening, when I lie in bed, my husband apologizes to me.
 He then eats dinner alone, helping me finish the sauerkraut and the sausages.
 He doesn’t really like Austrian sauerkraut, but he eats it because he knows that this is a traditional Austrian Christmas dish and that he’ll probably come across it for many more Christmases to come.

 His father doesn’t talk to him for three more days.
-After that, things are seemingly back to normal.
-The only thing that seems to be out of the ordinary is a box with natural MSG lying untouched on the floor of our apartment.
+After that, things seem to be back to normal.
+The only thing that seems out of the ordinary is a box of natural MSG lying untouched on the floor of our apartment.

 Have you ever argued about MSG?